Choosing The Best LED Grow Light For Marijuana (Or Other Plants) In 2018

 Don't be fooled by an amazing PAR value.
 The best lights actually have lower PAR values, because they don't concentrate all their power in the center and instead spread it throughout the coverage area.

 NextLight LEDs are great at producing intense light throughout the coverage area, but they use only white LEDs.
-If you prefer a multi-colored LED fixture, Cirrus LED's Titan Series cover a large area with powerful light throughout.
+If you prefer a multi-colored LED fixture, Black Dog's new lights cover a large area with powerful light throughout.

 We included this here, since the length of the warranty generally signals how confident the manufacturer is about their lights.
 All of the brands we carry give you a minimum warranty or 3 years for their higher-priced products and a minimum of 1 year for the lower-priced lights.